Return to ‘Productivity Knowhow’ Revisited

 • Motivation Index – MI – Job design & working environment factors

-1. Corporate Knowledge cardinal:
+1. Corporate Knowledge Cardinal:

 • Corporate knowledge (K) – Intellectual Property (IP)